pelledrijver/RESTfull-web-server/README.md

 The server automatically creates an SQLite database table 'phones' in the file `phones.db`, with one example entry for testing purposes.
 This file is re-created whenever you delete it, and restart the server.

-The html page uses the API to execute SQL queries on db object and retrieve results.
+The html page uses the API with AJAX to execute SQL queries on db object and retrieve results.
+After receiving the JSON file, the html table updates to match with the current database.

 The full documentation can be found in the documentation.html file.